-Attribution reports can give you detailed information about the paths that lead people to conversions for your business.
-You can see whether certain keywords assisted conversions that eventually happened through other keywords.
+Attribution reports show you the paths customers take to complete conversions and provide insights into how your different advertising efforts work together to create conversions.
+For example, you can see whether certain keywords assisted conversions that eventually happened through other keywords.
 This gives you a better sense of your potential customers' conversion paths than just looking at the last-clicked keyword.

 To find attribution reports:

 - Sign in to your Google Ads account.

 - Click the tools icon in the upper right.

 - Under "Measurement," select Attribution.